The SLN function calculates the depreciation of an asset for one period using the straight-line method.

 Simply follow the instructions in the infographics below:

-#VALUE! error occurs when any given argument is non-numeric.
+#VALUE! the error occurs when any given argument is non-numeric.

 We thank our readers for liking, sharing and following us on different social media platforms.